luoyunan/ECNet/README.md

 ## Train on dataset A and test on dataset B
 The following example shows how to train ECNet on dataset A (passed via `--train`) and test it on another dataset B (passed via `--test`).
-- Example 1: train on single-mutant fitness data of RRM, and predict for double-mutants
+- Example 1: train on single-mutant fitness data of RRM ([source](https://rnajournal.cshlp.org/content/19/11/1537.long)), and predict for double-mutants
     ```
     CUDA_VISIBLE_DEVICES=0 python scripts/run_example.py \
         --train data/RRM_single.tsv \